An Expert Opinion… Debt Relief Order with Diane Watson

 Are there any disadvantages to a DRO?

 Granted, creditors cannot chase you for payments.
 They can however still add interest and charges to the account during the moratorium.
 They have no right to demand this additional money unless the DRO is cancelled.
-In this case the borrower would owe the original debt plus any interest & charges which have been added.
+In this case, the borrower would owe the original debt plus any interest and charges which have been added.
 What’s more, the terms of a DRO are very strict.
-For example, the rules mean that the DRO won’t always protect a person from the threat of eviction, and if you have a car worth over £2000; this would make the person in question ineligible for a DRO.
+For example, the rules mean that the DRO won’t always protect a person from the threat of eviction, and if you have a car worth over £2,000, this would make the person in question ineligible for a DRO.

 Who is eligible for a DRO?

 To be eligible for a DRO, your debt level has to be below £30,000.
-Your surplus, (money left over once you’ve paid your household bills and any other expenses) has to be less than £75 a month.
-You can’t have any assets valued at over £2000, and items on hire purchase (HP) such as a car will have to be included in the DRO unless a third party is willing to take over the HP agreement and make the payments.
-Basic essential items on HP, such as a sofa, a bed or a cooker for example may be allowed in the budget, but this will depend on payments being made and how much those payments are.
+Your surplus (money left over once you’ve paid your household bills and any other expenses) has to be less than £75 a month.
+You can’t have any assets valued at over £2,000, and items on hire purchase (HP) such as a car will have to be included in the DRO unless a third party is willing to take over the HP agreement and make the payments.
+Basic essential items on HP, such as a sofa, a bed or a cooker, for example, may be allowed in the budget, but this will depend on payments being made and how much those payments are.

 Will a DRO affect an individual’s credit rating?